 CRL is exploring how to further expand the scope and improve the quality of its shared collections.
 Succeeding in this will require new partnerships with other trusted repositories and programs.
 Existing CRL partnerships with the Linda Hall Library and LLMC have radically increased the number of STE serials available to CRL libraries through RapidILL and provided electronic access to thousands of volumes and millions of pages of critical legal publications.

-CRL recently laid out its agenda for shared print, and a "sea change" in CRL operations, on which CRL president Bernard Reilly reported at the annual meeting of voting members on April 21.The June Forum will go into greater depth on CRL’s effort to define the scope of “critical corpus” of serial literature worthy of preservation, and will provide a new analysis of the current shared print landscape.
+CRL recently laid out its agenda for shared print, and the implications for CRL's future, on which CRL president Bernard Reilly reported at the annual meeting of voting members on April 21.The June Forum will go into greater depth on CRL’s effort to define the scope of “critical corpus” of serial literature worthy of preservation, and will provide a new analysis of the current shared print landscape.
 The forum will be an opportunity for representatives of CRL libraries to contemplate CRL’s print and digital agenda and to weigh in on the appropriate scope and benefits of CRL’s work in these areas.

 A PAPR Analysis of the Shared Print Landscape and CRL’s Place in the Landscape Bernard F. Reilly, President, CRL